 R. Sam Garrett holds a Ph.D. in political science, M.P.A. and B.A. (summa cum laude), all from American University’s School of Public Affairs.
 He serves as Specialist in American National Government at the Congressional Research Service, Library of C… More

 Danny Hayes is associate professor of political science at George Washington University.
 He previously held faculty appointments at American University and Syracuse University.
 He received his Ph.D. in Government in 2006 from the University of Texas … More

 Jennifer L. Lawless graduated from Union College in Schenectady, New York, with a B.A. in political science.
 She went on to receive an M.A. and Ph.D. in political science from Stanford University.
-A nationally recognized expert on women's involvement...
-[More]
+Her research focuses on political ambition, and she i… More

 Dr. Torben Luetjen was a visiting scholar with CCPS this past year.
 To read his complete bio, please click here.